rust-lang/reference/src/expressions.md

 A `loop` expression may optionally have a _label_.
 The label is written as a lifetime preceding the loop expression, as in `'foo: loop{ }`.
-If a label is present, then labeled `break` and `continue` expressions nested within this loop may exit out of this loop or return control to its head.
+If a label is present, then labelled `break` and `continue` expressions nested within this loop may exit out of this loop or return control to its head.
 See [break expressions](#break-expressions) and [continue expressions](#continue-expressions).
 Any `loop` expression has value `()`.